Foreign Travel Advice Laos

 Protecting yourself and your belongings

 Petty crime can occur in tourist areas and around ATMs.
-Try to have someone with you and do not carry passport, bank cards and cash in the same bag.
+Try to have someone with you and do not carry your bank cards and cash in the same bag.
+Keep a copy of your passport somewhere safe.

 Travellers regularly report random bag snatches, often by people on motorcycles.
 Hold your bags on the side away from the road, and do not have valuables on display.

 People have reported incidents where they are approached and followed when alone.
 Be alert to your surroundings, trust your instincts and if you think you’re being followed move to an area where there are other people.
-Consider sharing your planned route in advance and avoid quiet or sparsely travelled areas.
+Consider sharing your planned route in advance and avoid quiet or less-travelled areas.

-Be particularly vigilant travelling at night by bicycle or motorcycle.
+Be particularly careful travelling at night by bicycle or motorcycle.
 Stick to well-used, well-lit roads and carry a personal alarm if possible, especially if you’re alone.

 Motorcycle scams